 1961: The Value of a Pre-operative Visit by an Anesthetist

 Mass General researchers George Battit, MD, Henry Beecher, MD, and colleagues, proved the positive therapeutic and psychologic benefits for patients who receive a preoperative visit from an anesthetist, which includes less drowsiness and an increased sense of calm on the day of operation.

 1966: Publication of "Ethics and Clinical Research"

-Dr. Beecher published a landmark paper called “Ethics and Clinical Research” in the New England Journal of Medicine, which is considered to be one of the most influential papers written about experimentation involving human subjects.
-Beecher’s work laid the foundation for the Institutional Review Board (IRB) and guidelines on informed consent.
+Henry Beecher, MD, published a landmark paper called “Ethics and Clinical Research” in the New England Journal of Medicine, which is considered to be one of the most influential papers written about experimentation involving human subjects.
+Dr. Beecher’s work laid the foundation for the Institutional Review Board (IRB) and guidelines on informed consent.

 The use of extracorporeal membrane oxygenation (ECMO) commenced in early 1971 under the leadership of Warren Zapol, MD.
 ECMO is a technique of providing both cardiac and respiratory support oxygen to patients with severe acute respiratory failure.
 Dr. Zapol submitted a National Institutes of Health (NIH) grant in support of a controlled study for the use of ECMO in the treatment of acute respiratory failure.
 The grant was funded in 1971.

 1972: The Development and Introduction of the Train of Four Monitor